kevinblumenfeld/Posh365/README.md

 #### `Report`

-**Get-MailboxMoveStatistics** Gets move request statistics for one, many or all move requests.
-Multi select or select all, click OK
+**Get-MailboxMoveStatistics** Gets move request statistics for any or all move requests.
+Multi-select or select all, click OK
 ```powershell
 Get-MailboxMoveStatistics
 Get-MailboxMoveStatistics -IncludeCompleted